pulp/pulpcore/docs/dev/learn/other/how-plugins-work.md

 Like the Pulp Core itself, all Pulp Plugins begin as Django Applications, started like any other with `pulpcore-manager startapp <your_plugin>`.
-However, instead of subclassing Django's `django.apps.AppConfig` as seen [in the Django documentation](https://docs.djangoproject.com/en/4.2/ref/applications/#for-application-authors), Pulp Plugins identify themselves as plugins to pulpcore by subclassing {class}`pulpcore.plugin.PulpPluginAppConfig`.
+However, instead of subclassing Django's `django.apps.AppConfig` as seen [in the Django documentation](https://docs.djangoproject.com/en/4.2/ref/applications/#for-application-authors), Pulp Plugins identify themselves as plugins to pulpcore by subclassing `pulpcore.plugin.PulpPluginAppConfig`.

-{class}`pulpcore.plugin.PulpPluginAppConfig` also provides the application autoloading behaviors, such as automatic registration of viewsets with the API router, which adds plugin endpoints.
+`pulpcore.plugin.PulpPluginAppConfig` also provides the application autoloading behaviors, such as automatic registration of viewsets with the API router, which adds plugin endpoints.

-The {class}`pulpcore.plugin.PulpPluginAppConfig` subclass for any plugin must set a few required
+The `pulpcore.plugin.PulpPluginAppConfig` subclass for any plugin must set a few required
 attributes:

 - `name` attribute defines the importable dotted Python location of the plugin application (the